kaizushi/picosite/README.txt

 should go have a look because it might just be there.

-Anyway, if you have followed all of this guide you have done everything in picocms possible, except its infinite page capacity.
+Anyway, if you have followed all of this guide you have done everything in picosite possible, except its infinite page capacity.
 I hope you enj- oy it because it can't make changes to the system.
 That is a point for its security bonus.